The Cost and Risks of Cybersecurity

 - Creation or revision of your incident response, recovery or continuity plans.

-Centre Technologies’ ARTIS™experts are also equipped to provide clients with response and recovery plans and security training.
-They can develop a customized Information Security Management System Policy that provides guidance for protection, detection, response and recovery controls and even support a Cybersecurity Operations Center with 24/7/365 active monitoring with up-to-the-minute threat intelligence.
+Centre Technologies’ security experts are also equipped to provide businesses with response and recovery plans, including proactive employee security awareness training.
+They can develop a customized Information Security Management System Policy that provides guidance for protection, detection, response and recovery controls and even support a Security Operations Center (SOCaaS) with 24x7 active monitoring with up-to-the-minute threat intelligence and containment.